Browen Mary Lewis1

 Last Edited=2 May 2005

-Veronica June Harrison was born in 1918.1 She is the daughter of Lt.-Col. John Fenwick Harrison and Hon.
+Veronica June Harrison was born in 1918.1 She was the daughter of Lt.-Col. John Fenwick Harrison and Hon.
 Margaret Olive Edith Levy-Lawson.1 She married Lt.-Col. Michael George Borwick, son of Lt.-Col. Malcolm Borwick and Violet Georgina Middleton, on 17 August 1946.2 She died on 30 October 2001.2

 From 17 August 1946, her married name became Borwick.2